At a Glance

 When you click Add Service Line

-Fill in the details of the service line here, including procedure code, diagnosis code pointers, modifiers, and so forth.
+Fill in the details of the service line here, including procedure code, diagnosis code pointers, modifiers, and so forth (UB-40 encounters will also show a field for revenue code).

 You can also check the box to indicate if the procedure was performed as an emergency (which will update section 24c on the CMS-1500 form).